-The AAMI Credentials Institute (ACI) maintains the certification programs for associates in biomedical technology (CABT), biomedical equipment technicians (CBET®), radiology equipment specialists (CRES®), healthcare technology managers (CHTM), and industrial sterilization specialists (CISS).
+The AAMI Certifications Institute (ACI) maintains several certifications including:

+- certified associate in biomedical technology (CABT) - certified biomedical equipment technicians (CBET°) - certified radiology equipment specialists (CRES°) - certified healthcare technology managers (CHTM) - certified industrial sterilization specialists (CISS)

 Each certification requires a separate, complete application and a separate examination.
 Applicants may test in only one discipline per testing window, except for CISS.
 Candidates for CISS may take the core and specialty exams in one testing window.

 AAMI membership is not a prerequisite for certification.
+Exams are offered in English only.